International Financial Reporting Standards (IFRS) - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-International Financial Reporting Standards (IFRS) Definition
+What Does the International Financial Reporting Standards Do?

 The reason for IFRS is to maintain both stability and transparency all over the financial world.
 This permits both individual investors and businesses to make educated financial decisions, in that they can see precisely what has been going on with a company which they intend to invest.
 In various parts of the world, IFRS are standard, with the inclusion of the European Union (EU) and various countries in South America and Asia, but not in the U.S. the Securities and Exchange Commission will, in the near term, not change to International Financial Reporting Standards but would keep on reviewing a proposal to permit IFRS details to supplement United States financial filings.
 Countries getting the most benefits from the standards are those who engage in lots of international business, as well as, investing.
 Advocates opine that an IFRS global adoption will save money on individual investigations and alternative comparison cost while allowing for the free flow of information.
 Sometimes, IFRS are mistaken for International Accounting Standards (IAS).
 IAS is the older standards that were replaced by IFRS.
 The issuing of IAS spanned from 1973 to 2000, and a replacement of the International Accounting Standards Committee (IASC) by the International Accounting Standards Board (IASB) occurred in 2001.